 tips

-Driving Fines in Spain: Complete Guide to Traffic Penalties (2026)
+Driving Fines in Spain: Complete Guide to Traffic Penalties

 Got a fine in Spain?
 Here's exactly how to check it, pay it (with 50% off), or appeal it, plus every penalty you need to know about.

-Few things ruin your day like receiving that official pink letter.
-The postman makes you show your ID and sign, confirming you've been caught breaking the rules.
 I just received my first fine (actually four on the same day), and while mine turned out to be an administrative error, the process of dealing with it taught me everything about how Spanish traffic fines work.

-How to Check for Driving Fines Online
+How to Check for Driving Fines in Spain

 - Your DNI/NIE (Spanish ID number)